This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Preventing Birth Complications and Cerebral Palsy

 Avoiding or preventing all possible birth injuries is no guarantee that a child will not develop cerebral palsy.
 There are other risk factors and potential causes that could affect a child in the womb, during delivery, or shortly after birth.
+Some babies have a genetic susceptibility and other congenital abnormalities are associated with an increased risk of cerebral palsy.
 Future parents and their doctors have a responsibility to minimize the chance of complications occurring to help protect both the baby and the mother.

 One of the most important things a mother-to-be can do is make and keep her regular doctor’s appointments while pregnant.
 This gives her doctor the opportunities to screen her for potential complications and to take steps to prevent them from causing harm.
 If a mother does this and the doctor misses something, it may be a reasonable error, but it may also be negligence.